-In pursuit of this sustainability objective, the Group embraces the philosophy of the King III Report, and endeavours to implement the principles in all areas.
-The Board has approved this report and mandated the social and ethics committee to take responsibility for the key sustainability issues contained in this report.
-The Group's audit committee has final oversight of the integrated annual report.
+In pursuit of this sustainability objective, the Group embraces the philosophy of the King IV Report.
+The Board has approved this report and mandated the Social and Ethics Committee to take responsibility for the key sustainability issues contained in this report.
+The Group's Audit Committee has final oversight of the Integrated Annual Report.